rsksmart/devportal-1.0/content/rsk-devportal/contribute/index.md

 tags: rootstock, workshop, pre-requisites
 ---

 Are you passionate about web3, bitcoin and the Blockchain?
 Do you have a passion for Open Source and Web3?
 Do you enjoy writing, coding, bounty hunting, solving real-world problems, and eager to contribute to the future of Bitcoin and Decentralized Finance?
-Join the [Rootstock Discord Community](https://rootstock.io/discord) and start making contributions to the Rootstock Platform!
+Join the [Rootstock Discord Community](https://rootstock.io/discord) and start making contributions!

 ## Who is it for?

 Whether you're a seasoned developer, creative writer, researcher, bug bounty hunter, or simply enthusiastic about blockchain, the program welcomes contributors from all backgrounds.

-## Rewards and Recognition
+## Getting Started

-From writing contests to bug bounties and open-source projects, there are various ways to participate and earn valuable incentives.
-Not only that, but you'll also get a chance to build your portfolio by writing and solving problems with real problems and use-cases in the Rootstock ecosystem.
+From writing, bug bounties and open-source projects, there are various ways to participate and earn valuable incentives.

-Explore the various ways you can contribute to Rootstock:

 <div class="features-list">
     <ul id="card-list" class="row">